 |Peak Supply Tariffs 2013||23 kB||18 Dec 2014|

-From 1 January 2017 onwards GTS is the owner of the LNG peakshaver installation that is located on Maasvlakte, Rotterdam (the Peakshaver).
-Therefore, GTS can purchase a smaller share of the total capacity required for peak supply.
-The cost relating to the Peakshaver will be input for the determination of the peak production tariff, together with the purchased capacity.
+The cost relating to the LNG Peakshaver will be input for the determination of the peak production tariff, together with the purchased capacity.

-The cost relating to the Peakshaver are calculated based on the method and parameters used for the tariff regulated tasks of GTS, as described in the method decision.
-The cost amount to 17.8 mln.
-Euro in total for the year 20178, as shown in the table below.
+The cost relating to the Peakshaver are calculated based on the method and parameters used for the tariff regulated tasks of GTS, as described in the applicable method decision.* The cost amount to 17.7 mio.
+Euro in total for the year 2018, as shown in the table below.

-** The asset base and deprecation cost are based on the reference year 2015.
+* The asset base and deprecation cost are based on the reference year 2015.
 The operational cost, energy cost (ENF) and the budget for regular expansion investments (RUI) are based on the reference period 2013-2015.
-The ENF-cost will be partly settled.
-The RUI budget is zero Euro, since there were no regular expansion investments during the reference period.
+Furthermore, a frontier shift of 0.6% per year is applied on all cost.
+In addition, the cost will be yearly adjusted by the inflation rate.